 Choosing an elimination period is one of the key decisions you’ll make when buying a disability policy.
 Depending on the type of coverage you have, the elimination period ranges from seven to 720 days, and the length you choose has a direct impact on your premiums.

-Explore your options by comparing disability insurance providers.
+Explore your options by comparing disability insurance companies.

 Frequently asked questions